santijob2022/Data-Analysis/dataAnalysis-Project-1/Readme.txt

 The theme and the questions was proposed.
 The rest of the work is completely my work and my own strategies from scratch without further indications.

-The initial datasets were collected from excel files in the internet, I had to create one single dataset which had a side of 6 GB and which of course I cannot add on GitHub because of memory restrictions.
+The initial datasets were collected from excel files in the internet, I had to create one single dataset which had a size of 6 GB and which of course I cannot add on GitHub because of memory restrictions.

 The tools used were: R, Excel, SQLite.